 One of the first things many people want to do with a new smoker is to make jerky.
 Jerky is easily made in a smoker, oven, food dehydrator, or even laid out in the sun.
 Making jerky in a smoker adds a great smoky flavor that you won't get any other way.
 However, it is easy to over smoke jerky since the meat it is cut very thin before being smoked.
 Do not use extra smoking chips in your smoker when making jerky.

 Jerky is generally long thin strips of meat that have been dried.
 Typically, the meat is beef and the traditional method of drying is in the sun.
+Modern jerky making has included all types of proteins including turkey, salmon, and venison.
 Jerky has remained popular for hundreds of years with people who need to carry their own food, including the trappers of old and hikers today.
-Jerky is tough and salty, but light weight and lasts for a very long time without refrigeration or very much care.
+Jerky is tough and salty, but lightweight and lasts for a very long time without refrigeration or very much care.